 All Rights Reserved

-Hospice of North Alabama’s specially trained interdisciplinary team of healthcare professions provides the latest and most innovative approach to address all aspects of care.
+Hospice of North Alabama’s specially trained interdisciplinary team of healthcare professionals provides the latest and most innovative approach to address all aspects of care.

 We keep our patient’s Primary Care Physician (PCP) as the director of care.
 Our staff makes sure the patient’s PCP is informed of all of their wants and needs.
 Our hospice team also employs a Medical Director who oversees all clinical aspects of hospice care and provides medical education to community and facility staff.
 These physicians actively participate in the admission, eligibility and recertification decisions and actively participate with in-home visits to hospice patients.
 The Hospice of North Alabama Medical Director provides overall direction for the hospice interdisciplinary staff.